 Digging out the gemstones does get a little messy but this is clearly explained in the digging instructions.
 We placed paper down on our table to help protect it’s surface before we started digging.

-DISCLOSURE – We were gifted the National Geographic Gemstone Dig Kit for the purposes of this post.
-We always give our honest opinions, findings, beliefs, and experiences of the products.
+DISCLOSURE – We received the National Geographic Gemstone Dig Kit as a gift.
+This was for the purposes of this post.
+We always give our honest opinions, findings, beliefs, and experiences of the products we receive.